mbalcilar/mMoments/README.md

 # mMoments
-Miscellaneous moments function, particularly measures of skewness and kurtosis
+Miscellaneous moments functions, particularly measures of skewness and kurtosis